 Our planet is under pressure from an expanding population, rapidly increasing consumption in emerging economies and a climate impacted by human made global warming.
 As a response to this, we see an increased pressure for more sustainable products, stricter environmental legislation and growing consumer and industry awareness.

-Mass balance is about mixing fossil and renewable but keeping track of their quantities and allocating them to specific products.
+Mass balance is about mixing fossil and renewable in the existing systems but keeping track of their quantities and allocating them to specific products.
 The actual carbon molecules in the product may not be renewable, but through a third-party certificate the renewable content is verified.
 This helps us all support sustainable sourcing of renewable raw material and see actual savings in CO2 emissions.